Maps -- Polars -- Waypoints

 We recommend the free XCSoar or Top Hat for Android, Windows, Windows Mobile, Linux, MacOS.
 Top Hat is a variant of XCSoar and they use the same files.
 Download from your app store (tablet or phone) or from their website (computers).

-Here is a complete XCSoarData folder dated Jan 2021 that has polars, our maps and waypoints in it.
-Download it then extract with 7-zip and you can choose files or replace the XCSoarData folder on your device with this and you will have essentially everything.
+Download a complete XCSoarData folder dated Mar 2022 that has polars, our maps and waypoints in it, as well as a working settings file (default.prf).
+Then extract with 7-zip and you can choose files or replace the XCSoarData folder on your device with this and you will have essentially everything.
 Click and choose Download symbol on the upper right.

 Starting XCSoar or Top Hat before you fly (WiFi)